-The NEDS is the largest all-payer ED database that is publicly available in the United States, containing information from 31 million ED visits at 945 hospitals that approximate a 20-percent stratified sample of U.S. hospital-owned EDs.
-Weights are provided to calculate national estimates pertaining to 138 million ED visits in 2014.
+The NEDS is the largest all-payer ED database that is publicly available in the United States, containing information from 30.5 million ED visits at 953 hospitals that approximate a 20-percent stratified sample of U.S. hospital-owned EDs.
+Weights are provided to calculate national estimates representative of 143 million ED visits in the U.S. for calendar year 2015.

 The NEDS is drawn from statewide data organizations that provide HCUP with data from ED visits that may or may not have resulted in hospital admission.
-Thirty-four HCUP Partner organizations participated in the 2014 NEDS.
+Thirty-five HCUP Partner organizations contributed data for the 2015 NEDS.
 See Appendix A, Table A.1 for a list of HCUP Partner organizations participating in the NEDS.